 3. Make Sure Customers Can Find You Online

+The truth is that consumer spending habits during a recession or pandemic can change quite drastically.
 People are consuming online content at a faster rate than ever before.
 The reason behind this surge is obvious – people are stuck at home and are using their smartphones and computers to pass the time.

 Though many individuals are constantly looking for updates on the pandemic, many people are also attempting to ease their stress and alleviate their anxiety through online entertainment, content and shopping.
 The numbers don’t lie: